Praqma/reveals/code-academy/basic-jenkins/slides.md

 ## Do my changes work:

-  * on someone else's machine?
+  * On someone else's machine?
-  * with everyone else's changes?
+  * With everyone else's changes?
-  * on all platforms?
+  * On all platforms?

 >>>>NEWSLIDE